Squat Mobility

 Squat Mobility Instructions

-1. Stand with your feet shoulder-width apart and your toes pointing forward.
+1. Stand with feet shoulder-width apart, toes slightly turned out.

 Squat Mobility Form & Visual